standup75/morevue/README.md

 > Api first boilerplate with restify/mongo on the server side and vue 2 (and plugins: vuex, vue-resource, vue-router, vue-notifications)

+# Features

+- Signup
+- Login
+- Password forgotter: no email send, you need to complete the sendEmail method in api/src/utils with the service you choose to use
+- Logout
+- Update profile

 ## Build Setup

 ``` bash